genworks/gendl/emacs/README.txt

-          Welcome to the GenworksÂ® GDL and GendlÂ® Environment
+          Welcome to the Genworks® GDL and Gendl® Environment

              ================================================